GAMMA: Generalizable Alignment via Multi-task and Manipulation-Augmented Training for AI-Generated Image Detection: Methodology

 The full training objective is defined as:

-where $alpha=2$ is a balancing hyper-parameter.
+where $\alpha=2$ is a balancing hyper-parameter.

-\textbf{Reverse Cross Attention}.
-We observe that most existing detectors tend to misclassify photorealistic generated images as real.
+\textbf{Reverse Cross Attention.} When generalizing to novel samples, we observe that most existing detectors tend to misclassify photorealistic AI-generated images as real.
 In contrast, segmentation heads can still capture localized manipulation cues in such cases due to their fine-grained spatial sensitivity (Fig.~\ref{fig:crossattn}(a)).
 Notably, for authentic images, the segmentation predictions are generally consistent with the classification results (Fig.~\ref{fig:crossattn}(e-h)).
 Motivated by this observation, we propose to enhance the interaction between the segmentation and classification branches by introducing a reverse cross-attention mechanism.
-Specifically, the cross-attention is estimated as: { } where we set the query $Q$ from the segmentation head $\mathbf{F}_{\mathrm{Dec}}$ and the key $K$ and value $V$ from the classification head.
+Specifically, the cross-attention is estimated as: { } where we set $Q = \mathbf{F}_{\text{Dec}}^t$, with $t \in \{\text{Ma}, \mathrm{AI}\}$ and $K, V = \mathbf{F}_{\text{Dec}}^{\text{Cls.}}$.
 The resulting attention is then residually added back to the classification features: { } Intuitively, the reverse attention allows the segmentation head to actively reinforce informative cues from the classification representation, providing fine-grained spatial guidance.
 This mechanism effectively enables the segmentation branch to rectify potentially biased classification responses (Fig.~\ref{fig:crossattn}(d)).
 In contrast, the standard cross-attention, where the classifier serves as the query, may propagate the classification bias further (Fig.~\ref{fig:crossattn}(b)).
 Although dual cross-attention incorporates bidirectional attention into the classification feature, it introduces interference due to semantic inconsistency between the AI-generated and manipulation branches.